tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Darkness

+Move Action

+_Recharge 6+:_ Use the rogue’s [Shadow Walk](../Classes/Rogue.md#shadow-walk) talent as if you had automatically hit with the Mental Defense attack roll.
+While attuned to this ring, you are vulnerable to necrotic.

+**Quirk:** Tries to act mysterious.

+---

 #### Defense

 _Recharge 6+:_ When you take damage from an attack, prevent 10 of that damage (champion: prevent 20; epic: prevent 40).